OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 **Infrastructure Validation**

-.. note:: The following commands should be executed under the root ot the oneadmin users (you can use sudo to run commands as a root user).
+.. note:: The following commands should be executed under the root or the oneadmin accounts (you can use sudo to run commands as a root user).

 Once the deployment has finished, you can check that all the objects have been correctly created: